"The problem with antibiotics is that bacteria eventually outsmart them!"

-So while antibiotics are certainly a tempting BV prevention method for someone who repeatedly suffers from BV, it is worth noting that overusing antibiotics comes with potential long-term risk and side effects.
+So while antibiotics are certainly a tempting prevention method for someone who repeatedly suffers from vaginal odor, it is worth noting that overusing antibiotics comes with potential long-term risk and side effects.

-The good news is that you now have a non-antibiotic approach to manage both acute and recurrent BV infections….
-Introducing GYNALAC… clinically proven to stop BV infections!
+The good news is that you now have a non-antibiotic approach to manage both acute and recurrent episodes of vaginal odor….
+Introducing GYNALAC… clinically proven to stop vaginal odors!
 Read more...

-Prevention is always the best way to avoid recurrent BV.
+Prevention is always the best way to avoid recurrent vaginal odors.

-The concern over the risk of antibiotic resistance is the primary reasons most healthcare practitioners are now turning towards non-antibiotic approaches to treating recurrent or chronic cases of BV and trying to prevent them before they even begin.
+The growing concern over the risk of antibiotic resistance is the primary reason most healthcare practitioners are now turning towards non-antibiotic approaches to treating recurrent or chronic cases of bacterial vaginosis and trying to prevent them before they even begin.

 It’s different now…you now have the means to take control of your confidence.